jimmyn123/just_another_game/json/trivia.md

   3) Lucky Charms
   4) Count Chocula

-  Years after helping kids catch Carmen Sandiego, Rockapella performed in commercials for what coffee brand?
-  1) Folgiers
-  2) Starbucks
-  3) Maxwell House
-  4) Eight 0'Clock

 COMICS
   Who are the dynamic duo who created Batman?
   1) Bob Kane and Bill Finger
   2) Kevin Eastman and Peter Laird
   3) Jerry Siegel and Joe Shuster
   4) Todd McFarlane and Rob Liefeld

-  Which of these characters weren't among the original X-Men.
-  1) Nightcrawler
-  2) Beast
-  3) Angel
-  4) Iceman

   What comic publisher features titles such as X-O Manowar, Shadowman, and Bloodshot?
   1) Valiant